 The EU has been pushed into a journey towards a new world of financial regulation.
-A large part of the EU shares a single currency and this has forced its users into an ever-closer union - both political and now banking, with a capital market union developing in the next few years.
-But there is a second driving force towards regulatory change: the global financial crash and the corresponding global response (coordinated at G20 level) - driving higher capital and liquidity standards.
+A large part of the EU shares a single currency and this has forced its users into an ever-closer union - both political and financial - banking union and capital markets union (CMU).
+But there is a second driving force towards regulatory change: the global financial crash of decade ago and the corresponding global response (coordinated at G20 level) - driving higher capital and liquidity standards.
 Result: a massive review of almost every aspect of financial regulation has been undertaken and the details are still being filled in with granular EU legislation.
 However, a third driving force has now been superimposed - Green Finance.
 The EU aims to be a global leader in setting these detailed standards.

 The collection of articles (below) from the Graham Bishop team is conveniently divided into categories and sub-categories.
-This content is only available to members and Friends.
+This content is only available to Friends.